What is Muscular

 THE NEUROGEN OUTCOME IN MUSCULAR DYSTROPHY TREATMENT IN INDIA

 Muscular dystrophy can wear out the emotional, physical and financial condition of the patients, as well as their caregivers.
-Cell therapy for muscular dystrophy in India at NeuroGen Hospital has come up as a successful treatment option after years of research and study.
+Regenerative Medicine for muscular dystrophy in India at NeuroGen Hospital has come up as a successful treatment option after years of research and study.
 This is an incredible leap for not just muscular dystrophy treatment in India, but also the world!

-STATISTICS OF OVERALL IMPROVEMENTS IN PATIENTS AFTER MUSCULAR DYSTROPHY CELL TREATMENT
+STATISTICS OF OVERALL IMPROVEMENTS IN PATIENTS AFTER MUSCULAR DYSTROPHY REGENERATIVE MEDICINE

 90% patients showed symptomatic improvement